lyra-labs/Payzen-IPN-management/README.md

 * InitScript.php, used to create the sqlite database.

-.../classes/  the classes used for IPN manipulation and TinyButStrong ones.
+⋅⋅⋅/classes/  the classes used for IPN manipulation and TinyButStrong ones.⋅⋅ ⋅⋅⋅/database/ the sqlite database.⋅⋅
-.../database/ the sqlite database.
-.../config/   the key.ini configuration file
+⋅⋅⋅/config/   the key.ini configuration file.⋅⋅ ⋅⋅⋅/tpl/      TinyButStrong templates.⋅⋅
-.../tpl/      TinyButStrong templates.

 ## What to do first
 1. Install the package, ipn.php must be reacheable from internet.
 2. Call InitScript.php to create the ipn database.
 3. On your Payzen back-office configure IPN to call ipn.php script.
-4. configure the key.ini file with your site_id (shop id) TEST and/or PRODUCTION keys, this step isn't mandatory, but the signature calculation will fail without the correct keys.
+4. configure the key.ini file with your site_id (shop id) TEST and/or PRODUCTION keys,⋅⋅ this step isn't mandatory, but the signature calculation will fail without the correct keys.